AP1000: Design specifications

 The AP1000 design is considerably more compact in land usage than most existing PWRs, and uses under a fifth of the concrete and rebar reinforcing of older designs.
 Probabilistic risk assessment was used in the design of the plants.
 This enabled minimization of risks, and calculation of the overall safety of the plant.
 According to the NRC, the plants will be orders of magnitude safer than those in the last study, NUREG-1150.
 The AP1000 has a maximum core damage frequency of 5.09 × 10−7 per plant per year.
 Used fuel produced by the AP1000 can be stored indefinitely in water on the plant site.
 Aged used fuel may also be stored in above-ground dry cask storage, in the same manner as the currently operating fleet of US power reactors.

-Power reactors of this general type continue to produce heat from radioactive decay products even after the main reaction is shut down, so it is necessary to remove this heat to avoid meltdown of the reactor core.
+Power reactors of all types continue to produce heat from radioactive decay products even after the main reaction is shut down, so it is necessary to remove this heat to avoid meltdown of the reactor core.
 In the AP1000, Westinghouse's Passive Core Cooling System uses a tank of water situated above the reactor.
 When the passive cooling system is activated, the water flows by gravity to the top of the reactor where it evaporates to remove heat.
 The system uses multiple explosively-operated and DC operated valves which must operate within the first 30 minutes.
 This is designed to happen even if the reactor operators take no action.
 The electrical system required for initiating the passive systems doesn't rely on external or diesel power and the valves don't rely on hydraulic or compressed air systems.
 The design is intended to passively remove heat for 72 hours, after which its gravity drain water tank must be topped up for as long as cooling is required.
+The reactor uses canned motor pumps that are hermetically sealed, use no reactor coolant pump seals and are mounted directly on the bottom of the steam generators.
+This reduces the amount of large diameter primary loop piping.

 Revision 15 of the AP1000 design has an unusual containment structure which has received approval by the NRC, after a Safety Evaluation Report, and a Design Certification Rule.

 Revisions 17, 18, and 19 were also approved.